On This Page

 Visitors to the area in winter can ice fish on Redfern, Trimble or Fairy Lake.
 Due to the cold temperatures, the ice freezes extremely thick making it quite the workout just to drill a hole (unless you have a power auger).

-Horses are the traditional way to travel and riding is real pleasure.
-But horses’ hooves each exert over 1,500 p.s.i. of pressure every time they hit the ground, which can really impact trails and campsites.
+Horses are a traditional way to travel in the area; however, horses' hooves each exert over 1,500 p.s.i. of pressure every time they hit the ground, which can greatly impact trails and campsites.
+Review the Horse Riders’ Backcountry Ethics adapted for Redfern-Keily Provincial Park to reduce impacts to the environment and keep the park accessible to riders in years to come.

 Pets on Leash